 Here is a video I made of the install

-Most all mini split unit will be quiet to operate and one of the advantage of installing one.
+Most all mini split units will be very quiet to operate, and one of the advantages of installing one.

 The cost to operate the unit is surprisingly low since it has such a good efficiency SEER rating.

-The SEER rating for the unit I received was 23 SEER which is very good number.
+The SEER rating for the unit I received was 23 SEER, which is a very good number.

-The SEER rating is how efficient the unit operates, higher the number the better.
+The SEER rating is how efficient the unit operates; the higher the number, the better.

-The average home air conditioner from 10 years ago had a 12-14 SEER rating.
+The average home air conditioner system has a 14-17 SEER rating.

-All mini splits are notoriously low-cost to operate with good SEER rating but the Senville I received currently has the highest SEER rating.
+All mini splits are notoriously low-cost to operate with a good SEER rating, including Senville.

-Any SEER number over 17 is a good number but the Senville unit currently has the highest I have seen.
+Currently, any SEER number over 19 is a good number but the higher, the better.

-After installing and using the Senville 9000 BTU mini split for a year I can say it is a good unit.
+After installing and using the Senville mini split for a while, I can say it is a very good unit.